grafana/helm-charts/charts/loki-distributed/README.md

 All containers were previously named "loki".
 This version changes the container names to make the chart compatible with the loki-mixin.
 Now the container names correctly reflect the component (querier, distributor, ingester, ...).
 If you are using custom prometheus rules that use the container name you probably have to change them.

 ### From 0.34.x to 0.35.0
 This version updates the `Ingress` API Version of the Loki Gateway component to `networking.k8s.io/v1` of course given that the cluster supports it.
-Here it's important to notice the change in the `values.yml` with regards to the ingress configuration section and its new structure.
+Here it's important to notice the change in the `values.yml` with regard to the ingress configuration section and its new structure.
 ```yaml
 gateway:
   ingress: